-A settlement agreement secured by Alliance Defending Freedom attorneys with the ACLU ends a lawsuit brought against floral artist Barronelle Stutzman nearly a decade ago without forcing her to act against her religious beliefs or to pay potentially ruinous attorneys’ fees—a threat she has endured for years.
-Stutzman has chosen to retire so her beloved employees can run her business, Arlene’s Flowers.
+A settlement agreement secured by Alliance Defending Freedom attorneys with the ACLU ended a lawsuit brought against the Washington floral artist nearly a decade ago without forcing her to act against her religious beliefs or to pay potentially ruinous attorneys’ fees—a threat she endured for years.
+At 77, Barronelle chose to retire so her beloved employees can run her business, Arlene’s Flowers.

-Stutzman, 77 and a great-grandmother, explains in her letter below that she is at peace because the settlement allows her to finally retire with her conscience intact, and she knows that the legal effort to protect the artistic freedoms of creative professionals will continue in cases like 303 Creative v.
-Elenis, which the U.S. Supreme Court could decide to hear soon.
+Barronelle explained in a letter, printed below, that she is at peace because the settlement allows her to finally retire with her conscience intact, and she knows that the legal effort to protect the artistic freedoms of creative professionals will continue in cases like 303 Creative v.
+Elenis.

 This week, I have put to rest the last legal considerations for a decision my husband, Darold, and I made nearly a decade ago.